Improving spliced alignment by modeling splice sites with deep learning: Results

 \section{Results}

 We evaluated the accuracy of trained models using Receiver Operating Characteristic (ROC) curves where we computed the true positive rate and false positive rate at different thresholds on raw model scores.
+In the ROC plot, we focused on the region with sensitivity above 50\% and false positive rate below 10\% because we intend to improve spliced alignment in this region.
+For each curve, we calculated rAUC, which is the area the under the ROC curve restricted to and scaled by this region.
+Due to scaling, ${\rm rAUC}\in[0,1]$.

 To find a small model that is generalized to multiple species and is fast to deploy, we experimented models under several settings.
 Our final model is trained on six insect genomes from five orders and seven vertebrate genomes.
 We did not train a plant model because we are less familiar with the plant phylogeny.